FLMNH/MorphoSourceRSSDownloader/README.md

 YOUR PATH AND GUID WILL BE DIFFERENT.

 ## Run As Scheduled Task with CRON
 The Virtual Environment introduces little change from normal cron scheduling.
-Simply include activating the VENV.
+Simply include activating and deactivating the VENV.

 # Pulling it all together with IPT
 To make all this magic work with IPT, do the following.
 Please note, order of operations here is important.